Key Takeaways

 As your business grows, manual processes are usually the first to break.

-What worked when you had three people on one job site often stops working once you’re juggling multiple crews, rotating foremen, and payroll.
-One of the first processes to break down is usually employee time tracking.
-Paper timecards get lost.
-Texted hours don’t match reality.
-Payroll turns into late-night math, and you still don’t fully trust the numbers.
+What worked when you had three people on one job site often stops working when you’re juggling multiple crews, rotating foremen, and trying to ensure they all get paid on time.
+One of the first processes to break down is employee time tracking.
+Paper timecards get lost, texted hours don’t match reality, and payroll turns into late-night math, because you still don’t fully trust the numbers.

-The problem is that most time tracking tools aren’t built for field crews.
+Unfortunately, most time tracking tools aren’t built for field crews.
 They assume employees stay in one location, follow predictable schedules, and clock in from a desk.
 Job sites don’t work that way.
-Crews move.
-Work runs long.
-Phones lose signal.
-Foremen get pulled in ten directions.
+Crews move, work runs long, phones lose signal, and foremen get pulled in 10 directions.

 Choosing the right time tracking software for contractors comes down to understanding how your crews actually work and picking a tool that supports that reality, not one that looks good in a demo.